Chatanga/Girinoscope/README.md

 ## Troubleshooting

-**The application crashes at startup when Using a JDK (or JRE) >= 1.9.**

-To be exact, an`InvocationTargetException` caused by a `NullPointerException` in `org.pushingpixels.substance` is raised at startup.
-As a workaround, use `mvn exec:java -Dexec.args="-nolaf"` or `java -jar target/Girinoscope-*-dist.jar -nolaf` to disable the Substance Look and Feel.

 **The UI is not very responsive on Linux, in particular when dragging the trigger axes.**

 Use `java -Dsun.java2d.opengl=true -jar target/Girinoscope-*-dist.jar` to enable the GPU acceleration.